zj52024/Goose-Goose-Goose/README.md

 (Before compile, please check "Release x64".)

 After the dll injected, press insert to turn on or turn off the cheat menu.
+(Before inject make sure that the resolution of the game window is 1280x720)

 ## Features